The National Strategy for Homeland Security and the Louisiana Homeland Security Strategy

 The devastation caused by Hurricane Katrina severely hampered the ability of emergency responders operating on the statewide 800MHz analog system to communicate with other emergency service personnel.
 In addition, communications systems maintained by local governments suffered severe and debilitating damage, which further restricted communications between emergency responders.

-The Louisiana Wireless Information Network (LWIN) is the largest statewide radio system in the country.
-It provides daily voice communications to more than 84,000 users at the Federal, State, local and nongovernmental levels.
+The Louisiana Wireless Information Network (LWIN) is one of the largest statewide radio systems in the country.
+It provides daily voice communications to more than 109,000 users at the Federal, State, local and non-governmental levels.
 Of these users, more than 70 percent are from local jurisdictions.
-LWIN provides 95 percent in-building coverage to the nine (9) largest metropolitan areas in the State.
-In 2015, there were an average of 12 million push-to-talk (PTT) transmissions a month on LWIN.
+LWIN provides better than 95 percent in-building coverage to the nine (9) largest metropolitan areas in the State.
+As of March 2021, there were an average of over 10.7 million push-to-talk (PTT) transmissions a month on LWIN.
 Planned major expansions will increase system capacity to accommodate additional users over the next 10 years.

 - Four (4) mobile tower sites